-The KY bankruptcy law firm of Bunch & Brock also views bankruptcy as an opportunity for a new financial beginning, and we have helped thousands of consumers and corporations lower the amount of debt they owe (often eliminating it completely) while increasing the period of time in which the debt has to be paid.
+The protection available to your business depends on its type.
+Whether you are part of a sole proprietorship, a partnership, a corporation, or a limited liability company, the KY bankruptcy law firm of Bunch & Brock can help.
+We view bankruptcy as an opportunity for a new financial beginning, and we have helped thousands of consumers and corporations lower the amount of debt they owe (often eliminating it completely) while increasing the period of time in which the debt has to be paid.

-If you’re wondering whether bankruptcy is right for your business or if you are a creditor unsure of your rights, arrange a free initial consultation with a Kentucky business bankruptcy lawyer at Bunch & Brock by calling 859-254-5522 or filling out this online form.
+If you’re wondering whether bankruptcy is right for your business or if you are a creditor unsure of your rights, arrange a free initial consultation with a Kentucky business bankruptcy lawyer at Bunch & Brock by calling 859-353-6883 or filling out our online form.

 Chapter 7 is the most frequent form of bankruptcy filing and is also one of the fastest ways to start over.
 The main principle of Chapter 7 bankruptcy is liquidation, which means that the business stops operating and anything it owns is turned over to a trustee for sale.
 The proceeds are paid out to the business’s creditors to satisfy as many debts as possible, including lease obligations, credit cards, loans and contracts.